 As mentioned at the beginning of this Support Guide, the tabs that you can see within the Add/Edit Product window vary according to any features installed on the Features tab within the back end of your site, as some of those features are specific to products and their settings.
 To install any of these features, click the Features tab, and then simply click and then install any you feel will be useful to you and your shop:

 Product Attributes allow you to add more than a Product Code to a product; you can add a weight (essential for setting up a weight-based Delivery Method) and Custom Attributes, which allow you to offer product filters within your categories where customers tick boxes for required sizes and colours, and all of the products that are available are listed for them.
 Highly recommended as this improves the user experience for your customers and makes finding specific products a lot easier for them.
-You can read more about the Product Attributes feature here.

 The Classifications tab allows you to set a specific classification for that Product, which makes it easier for search engines to identify and decide where that product should be displayed in search engine results.
 Whilst this is not necessary for shops that retail the same kind of product - such as greetings cards for example (as the feature will allow you to classify the shop as a whole) this tab is especially useful on websites that sell different kinds of products, such as clothing, shoes and accessories.